JulianG/juliangaramendy.dev/content/blog/monorepo-demo/index.md

 yarn watch
 ```

-And changes to either the React "app" or the "math-functions" package will result in a hot-reload.
+and changes to either the React "app" or the "math-functions" package will result in a hot-reload.